The independent resource for information and insights on the quality and performance of lubricants in the marketplace.

-Samples are retained for one year.
-Any questions concerning the data presented for a given sample must be made known prior to the one-year retain period.
+Samples are retained for six months.
+Any questions concerning the data presented for a given sample must be made known prior to the retain period.

 Should a lubricant manufacturer have independent test data (bench or engine) that shows its lubricant offers higher quality and/or performance than others, we welcome this information and remain prepared to publish it on this website if and when provided.

-Laboratory test results are reported as received from SWRi.
+Laboratory test results are reported as received.
 Prior to posting any data that falls outside of the API requirements for a specific API Performance Classification, PQIA will request a recheck of the data.

 Similarly, PQIA also request laboratory rechecks for any tests results not specified by API that appear to be atypical of the norm.
 In addition, we make every effort to contact the lubricant manufacturer to determine if they are using a unique additive package, and/or other technology that would explain the apparent anomaly.